In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 Source: Economist Anthony Davies

-The percentage of households in the low and middle-income segments has declined while the percentage of households in the high-income segments has increased.
+The percentage of households in the low and middle-income segments has declined while the percentage in the high-income segments has increased.
 Furthermore, over these fifty years, the average number of people living in a household has been steadily shrinking the further down the income distribution we go and increasing the further up we go.
-Not only are there more wealthy households but there are more people living in those wealthy households.
+Not only are there more wealthy households, but more people are living in those wealthy households.

 The middle class is disappearing into the upper class.
 I am not making any policy statement here.
 I am saying that policies based on the perception of the middle class being driven into poverty - "the rich are getting richer and the poor are getting poorer - are demonstrably wrong.